brenopelegrin/flask-tasks/README.md

 # flask-tasks

+:warning: **This project development is abandoned and it will not receive any future updates.
+The project has migrated to Docker and is being constantly updated in a new repository.
+Please check the [flask-tasks-docker](https://github.com/brenopelegrin/flask-tasks-docker) repository**

 This is a generic Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
 The results can then be retrieved from the API.

-:warning: **This repository might be outdated in terms of features and fixes.
-For more frequent and recent updates, please check the [flask-tasks-docker](https://github.com/brenopelegrin/flask-tasks-docker) repository**

 ## Main features